 The Federal Government needs to begin divesting itself of most of the land it administers in the Western States.
 It has been acquiring this land ever since the Lewis and Clark Expedition in 1804.
 This land is being held in clear violation of the United States Constitution.
 Prior to 1804 the United States obtained a huge chunk of territory from the French through the Louisiana Purchase of 1803.
 Vast additional amounts of land were added later after the annexation of Texas in 1845, after the treaty with England in 1846 by which we obtained the Oregon Territory in the Pacific Northwest, after the Treaty of Guadalupe Hidalgo in 1848 which ended the Mexican American War by which we obtained most of the southwestern United States, and again after the Gadsden purchase by which we purchased some additional land from Mexico in 1853 to adjust the boundary line between Mexico, California, and Arizona.
 The United States also purchased Alaska in 1867 from Russia.
 However there exists no Constitutional authority for the Federal Government to continue to retain control over these lands forever.

-In order to determine what land rightfully belongs to the Federal Government you have to refer to Article I Section 8 of the Constitution.
-There it specifically states that the only land that rightfully belongs to the United States Government is a ten square miles area which was designated as the District of Columbia and which became the seat of the Federal Government plus small additional amounts of land on which to build forts and ports and post offices on.
-Any other land which the Federal Government currently owns is unconstitutional.
-There is no basis in the Constitution for the Federal Government to own 700 million of acres of land.
-There is also only so much land that the Federal Government can claim under the General Welfare Clause.
+In order to understand what land rightfully belongs to the Federal Government one merely needs to refer to Article I Section 8 of the United States Constitution where it specifically states that one hundred square miles (ten miles square) around the District of Columbia which was purchased from the States of Virginia and Maryland became the seat of the Federal Government plus certain additional amounts of land on which to build “forts and ports and other needful buildings”on.
+Any other land which the Federal Government currently claims to own is unconstitutional.
+There is no basis in the Constitution for the Federal Government to own 700 million of acres of land in twelve Western States or a 160,000 Bird Sanctuary in Oregon.